-Over the next few weeks, the McCord Museum will document the work of this Montreal fashion designer to shed light on the complexity of technique as well as the ingenuity found in Dior’s haute couture.
+For several weeks, the McCord Museum documented the work of this Montreal fashion designer to shed light on the complexity of technique as well as the ingenuity found in Dior’s haute couture.
 This is a unique invitation for all fashion lovers to travel back in time for an insider’s view of making haute couture in the fifties!

 |From the toile to the finished garment… See the dresses: